vatsalan18/SchoolManagementSystem/README.md

 3. CSRF tokenization

-4.The user will be logged out in some minutes of inactivity
+4. The user will be logged out in some minutes of inactivity

 5. Ensures a single active session per user.